alexandremj/alexandremj/README.md

 Looking for data projects I can test stuff on 🚀

 By accident became a distro-hopper.
 Ran at some point and with varying durations most Ubuntu versions since 16.04, Manjaro, Antergos (R.I.P.), Arch and Pop_OS (all versions since 19.04).
-Currently running Debian 11 with KDE on my laptop in a FOSS-only install and Manjaro i3 on the desktop (until I get some free time to standardize both installs)
+Currently running mostly Fedora